top of page

 Building marketing teams that think, not just execute.

-I've spent nearly 30 years on both sides of that problem, as the senior marketer trying to drive strategy through a team, and as the person brought in to build the capability that makes it stick.
+I've been on both sides of that problem, as the senior marketer trying to drive strategy through a team, and as the person brought in to build the capability that makes it stick.
 That combination is what I bring to these programs, and it's why they tend to work in the real world rather than just in a training room.

 Media Interview Scene